bgamari/ghc-users-guide/content/all-flags.gen.rst

     Report warnings when :ref:`typed hole <typed-holes>` errors are :ref:`deferred until runtime <defer-type-errors>`.
 See :ghc-flag:`-fdefer-typed-holes`.

 ``-Wdeferred-out-of-scope-variables``
-    Report warnings when variable out-of-scope errors are :ref:`deferred until runtime <defer-out-of-scope-variables>`.
+    Report warnings when variable out-of-scope errors are :ref:`deferred until runtime.
 See :ghc-flag:`-fdefer-out-of-scope-variables`.

 ``-Wpartial-type-signatures``
     warn about holes in partial type signatures when :ghc-flag:`-XPartialTypeSignatures` is enabled.
 Not applicable when :ghc-flag:`-XPartialTypesignatures` is not enabled, in which case errors are generated for such holes.
 See :ref:`partial-type-signatures`.